shreytailor/terminator/README.md

 ### Built With

-Terminator is a full-stack application, so it consists of a frontend that was built using React and a backend using Express.
+Terminator is a full stack application, so it consists of a React frontend and Express backend.
 The entire codebase is written using TypeScript for the type-safety and ease of development.

 [![Yarn](https://img.shields.io/badge/yarn-%232C8EBB.svg?style=for-the-badge&logo=yarn&logoColor=white)](https://yarnpkg.com/)
 [![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)